-• A valid, unexpired license/ID card or learner permit with a photo meets the requirements for 1 form of ID

-• A driver license, learner permit or ID card with photo which has been expired less than one year may be used as one form of identification

-• A valid unexpired driver license, learner permit or ID card without a photo can be used as one form of identification.
+- A valid, unexpired license/ID card or learner permit with a photo meets the requirements for one form of ID - A driver license, learner permit or ID card with photo which has been expired less than one year may be used as one form of identification permit or ID card without a photo can be used as one form of identification.
 No photocopies allowed, unless certified by issuing agency.
 May not be laminated.
-Driver Education Certificates, Driving Eligibility Certificates and report cards are not accepted as proof of identification.
-They are acceptable for proof of residency.
+Driver Education Certificates,